Two layers of access

 How project roles map to the API

-In the admin API and SDKs, project membership is controlled with three flags:is_adminis_developercan_create_rooms
+In the admin API and SDKs, project membership is controlled with aroles list.
+The server normalizes that list to include member and expands inherited roles for admin and developer.

 How room grants and tokens fit in